ksylor/ohshitgit/az/swears/tips/20-fuck-this-noise.md

 ---
 tags: tip
-title: Fuck this noise, I give up.
+title: İçini sikim bezdim, başını buraxıram.
 id: fuck-this-noise
 note: this should always be the last one in the list, so setting order to 20 so I don't have to re-name/re-order it
 order: 20